Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Cracking stone crab claws

-If you’re planning on eating the crabs the same day that you buy them, ask your fishmonger to crack them for you.
+If you plan on eating the crabs the same day you buy them, ask your fishmonger to crack them for you.
 They do it all the time and are very proficient.

 However, if you’re buying the claws to eat a day or two later, they can dry out in the refrigerator, so it’s better to crack them yourself.

-The shells are extremely thick and strong – much sturdier than blue or King crab and very difficult to get through with a standard pair of claw crackers or even a mallet.
+The shells are incredibly thick and strong – much sturdier than blue or King crab and challenging to get through with a standard pair of claw crackers or a mallet.
 Other measures must be taken.

 They sell industrial crab crackers (like the one shown above) at many fishmongers in Florida.
 I got mine at Key Largo Fisheries.